google-ar/WebARonTango/README.md

 ## <a name="how_to_install_and_use_the_prototype">How to install and use the Chromium WebAR prototype</a>

 The `bin` folder in this repo holds the precompiled versions of Chromium that support the WebAR API.
-Check the [Supported devices]() section to learn what devices/platforms are currently supported and have been tested.
+Check the [Supported devices](#supported_devices) section to learn what devices/platforms are currently supported and have been tested.

 ### <a name="how_to_install_and_use_the_chromium_webar_prototype_on_android">How to install and use the Chromium WebAR prototype on Android</a>

-To install the APK you can use the Android `adb` command from the command line.
+To install the APK you can use the Android SDK `adb` command from the command line.
 Assuming that you are in the `bin` folder:

 ```
 bin$ adb install -r ChromiumAR.apk
 ```

-The `-r` parameter will reinstall the APK in case you already had it (and do nothing if you did not have it installed).
+The `-r` parameter will reinstall the APK in case you already had it.
 There are other ways to install the APK like downloading it directly to your device via email for example and allowing Android to install it for you.

 The installed application will display the `ChromiumAR` name with the Android icon.

 <img src="markdown/images/WebARChromiumIcon.png"/>

-When executed, it will show an overly simplified version of a browser with just a QRCode button (explained later), the URL bar, the back and forward buttons as this version of the prototype is using the WebView version of Chromium.
+When executed, it will show an overly simplified version of a browser with just a QRCode button (explained later), the URL bar and the back and forward buttons as this version of the prototype is using the WebView "flavor" of Chromium.

 <img src="markdown/images/WebARChromiumHead.png"/>